 The Center console design was also replaced with an updated design.

-A good Friend and ex Lotus/DMC employee Jim Prentice provided these pictures for us to share, along with many stores on the Pilot build program.
+A good Friend and ex Lotus/DMC employee Jim Prentice provided these pictures via Mark Bourne for us to share, along with many stores on the development build program.

 D5 was a manual Transmission and was developed for NVH (Noise, Vibration and Harshness) testing.
 Paperwork we have shows development of the car was delayed by a shortage of rear hubs, trailing arms and Stub axel nuts.